 Evelyn Limehouse (Hasenstall - children ages 4-5) was born in Heidleberg, Germany to a native from Mannheim.
-She spent the first 6 years in Germany before moving to Washington State.
+She spent the first six years in Germany before moving to Washington State.
 Evelyn received her Bachelor of Arts degree in German from the University of Washington as well as her Masters of Arts in Teaching from the University of Puget Sound with an endorsement in German.
-Evelyn has been employed as a full time teacher with the Tacoma Public Schools since 2001.
-She did substitute in spring 2010 for the Tacoma German Language School and is a full time faculty member since fall 2010.
-Evelyn also taught during our one week long summer camp “Campingplatz “Katzenkopf” 2010.
+Evelyn has been employed as a full-time teacher with the Tacoma Public Schools from 2001 to 2015.
+She received her English Language Learners endorsement July 2011.
+Evelyn has received her Principal Certification through Western Washington University and is now in the Auburn School District as an Assistant Principal.

-Ericka Baird (Adult I) received her Bachelors of Arts in German from Pacific Lutheran University in December 2007.
-After receiving her degree, Ericka received a Fulbright scholarship to work at the Goethe Gymnasium/Rutheneum seit 1608 in Gera, Thuringia teaching English as a foreign language to German students.
+Ericka Baird (Adult Intermediate Class) received her Bachelor’s of Arts in German from Pacific Lutheran University in December 2007.
+After receiving her degree, Ericka received a Fulbright scholarship to work at the Goethe Gymnasium/Rutheneum seit 1608 in Gera, Thuringia, teaching English as a foreign language to German students.
 While in Gera, Ericka worked with 5th-13th graders, volunteered at schools in Leipzig, Rudolstadt, and Lusan.
 Ericka spent all of her free time traveling throughout Germany with her friends and colleagues, learning things only the locals know.

-Linda Killingsworth (Waschbärenzimmer – children ages 8-10) received her Bachelor of Science degree in German from Kent State University, Ohio.
+Linda Killingsworth (Waschbärenzimmer – children ages 8-10) received her Bachelor of Science in German from Kent State University, Ohio.
 She has lived a total of 16 years in Germany - one year as a college student at the Universitaet Trier, three years as an aircraft maintenance officer at Ramstein AB, and twelve years as a civilian at Spangdahlem AB.
-During her twelve years at Spangdahlem, Linda gave German lessons to members of the military community; worked as a translator for base functions, and provided weekly tours to Trier, Germany's oldest city, to newly arrived personnel and their family members.
+During her twelve years at Spangdahlem, Linda gave German lessons to members of the military community, worked as a translator for base functions, and provided weekly tours to Trier, Germany's oldest city, to newly arrived personnel and their family members.